-Strong references are how we can share ownership of an Rc instance.
+Strong references are how we can share ownership of an Rc<T> instance.
 Weak references don’t express an ownership relationship.
-They won’t cause a reference cycle since any cycle involving some weak references will be broken once the strong reference count of values involved is 0.
+They won’t cause a reference cycle because any cycle involving some weak references will be broken once the strong reference count of values involved is 0.

-Because the value that Weak<T> references might have been dropped, in order to do anything with the value that a Weak<T> is pointing to, we have to check to make sure the value is still around.
+Because the value that Weak<T> references might have been dropped, to do anything with the value that a Weak<T> is pointing to, we must make sure the value still exists.
 We do this by calling the upgrade method on a Weak<T> instance, which will return an Option<Rc<T>>.
-We’ll get a result of Some if the Rc value has not been dropped yet, and None if the Rc value has been dropped.
-Because upgrade returns an Option, we can be sure that Rust will handle both the Some case and the None case, and there won’t be an invalid pointer.
+We’ll get a result of Some if the Rc<T> value has not been dropped yet and a result of None if the Rc<T> value has been dropped.
+Because upgrade returns an Option<T>, Rust will ensure that we handle the Some case and the None case, and there won’t be an invalid pointer.

 As an example, rather than using a list whose items know only about the next item, we’ll create a tree whose items know about their children items and their parent items.